 - Inn at Ormsby Hill: For incredible luxury and attention to detail, you really can’t beat this gorgeous historic inn.
 Bedrooms all have luxurious jacuzzi tubs, fireplaces, and high-end linens and decor.

 - The Barnstead Inn: Modern luxury with different configurations of rooms and suites to meet your needs.
 The Barnstead includes an amazing breakfast, outdoor fires, and pop-up events indoors and out.
-The Barnstead Inn is within walking distance to downtown, which is always a plus.
+The Barnstead Inn is within walking distance of downtown, which is always a plus.

 - The Kimpton Taconic: We don’t often recommend chain hotels on these pages, but we always recommend the Kimpton Taconic, which is beautifully decorated, within walking distance to many shops and restaurants, and it’s dog-friendly!